Consent and Tissue Recovery Process

 - The Bank will generate a neuropathology report for distribution to the Medical Examiner.

-- The Bank will cover reasonable expenses associated with tissue recovery.
+- The Bank is willing to cover reasonable expenses associated with tissue recovery (shipping costs will already be covered by the Bank).

-- The Bank is willing to make changes to the consenting process.
+- The Bank is willing to make changes to the consenting process as needed.

 - For brain tissue recovery: Right hemisphere fixed in formalin, left hemisphere frozen after dissecting into 4 regions: cerebrum, medulla, brainstem, and cerebellum.
 A sectioning diagram will be provided.